Louise Gavan Duffy: Studies

 Duffy's first visit to Ireland was in 1903, at the age of 18, when her father died and was buried in Glasnevin Cemetery.
 That was when she first heard Irish spoken; she found a grammar book in a bookshop and became curious, she would later write.
 Her father was not an Irish speaker, though her grandmother in the early 1800s should have been fluent.

 She spent the years between 1903 and 1907 between France and England.
 She took courses through Cusack's College in London so that she could matriculate.

 She decided to continue her studies in Dublin but could not afford to move until she received a small inheritance from her grandmother on the Hall side of the family.
-Once in Ireland in 1907, at the age of 23, she entered University College Dublin, taking arts.
-She lived in the Women's College, Dominican Convent.
+Once in Ireland in 1907, at the age of 23, she began her university studies, taking arts.
+She lived in the Women's College, Dominican Convent (as women were not allowed to attend lectures in the Royal University of Ireland).
 She went occasionally to the Gaeltacht to learn Irish.
-Graduating in 1911 with a Bachelor of Arts, she was one of the first women to do so.
+Graduating in 1911 with a Bachelor of Arts, from University College Dublin (NUI) she was one of the first women to do so.

 Given the lack of teachers, even without a full qualification, she then taught in Patrick Pearse's St Ita's school for girls in Ranelagh.
+Duffy studied with the Dominicans again in Eccles Street, gaining a Teaching Diploma from Cambridge University.